create a stunning reading experience

 1. Headline Font

-This will be used ONLY for the headlines and sub-headings for you blog posts and pages.
+This will be used only for the headlines and sub-headings for your blog posts and pages.
 Find a font that is bold, easy to read, and eye-catching.

 2. Paragraph Font